-- 14.5.2 Playing pitches are identified in the Playing Pitch Strategy produced in 2021. - 14.5.3 The PPS was produced in the height of the Covid-19 pandemic and therefore doesn't give a full representation of pitch provision and the need for pitches in the borough.
-As consultants were unable to visit and assess summer sport pitches, these will be considered through a PPS Update which is currently being produced.
-The PPS Update will also review the winter sport provision to ensure the latest evidence is available to base decision making on. - 14.5.4 The PPS Action Plan 2021 identifies supply and demand data for football, rugby union and hockey.
-On page 50 it makes a number of recommendations, 7 general recommendations, 6 for football, 5 for rugby union and 7 for hockey.
+- 14.5.2 Playing pitches are identified in the Playing Pitch Strategy Update produced in 202287. - 14.5.3 The initial PPS was produced in the height of the Covid-19 pandemic, and therefore didn't give a full representation of pitch provision and the need for pitches in Copeland, as consultants were unable to visit and assess summer sport pitches.
+These were then considered in a PPS Update in 2022, which also reviewed the winter sport provision to ensure the latest evidence is available to base decision making on. - 14.5.4 The PPS Action Plan identifies supply and demand data for football, rugby union and hockey.
+It makes a number of recommendations, seven general recommendations, six for football, five for rugby union and seven for hockey.
 These will be updated as part of the PPS Update.
-In the meantime, the recommendations should be considered fully when decision making.
+These recommendations should be considered fully when decision making.